l3207418/hitl-xrs/README.md

-This repository provides the prompt templates used in *Improving Explainable Recommender Systems with Veracity-Based Human Feedback*.
+This repository provides the prompt templates used in the paper entitled "Improving Explainable Recommender Systems with Veracity-Based Human Feedback."

-We used three types of prompts in the study:
+We used three types of prompts in different stages of the study, each tailored to a specific purpose:

 1. **Entity Extraction**
-   Used to extract relevant entities for updating the knowledge graph and addressing its potential incompleteness.
+To address the potential incompleteness of the existing knowledge graph (used as input to the backbone recommendation algorithm), we employed prompts to extract relevant entities using a large language model (LLM). 'prompt_entity_extraction.txt' was used during the knowledge graph augmentation phase.

-2. **Pseudo-User Study**
+2. **Explanation Generation**
-   Used to simulate human feedback through LLM-generated user personas.
+The backbone algorithm produces a recommendation path that connects a target user to an item.
+We used prompts to convert these paths into natural language explanations via LLM. 'prompt_explanation_generation.txt' was applied in the explanation generation stage.

-3. **Explanation Generation**
+3. **Pseudo-User Study**
-   Used to generate natural language explanations from paths produced by the backbone recommendation algorithm.
+To conduct a preliminary evaluation prior to real-user testing, we generated diverse user personas with LLM prompts. 'prompt_pseudo_user_study.txt' was used during the pseudo-user study.

 All prompt files are provided in plain text format for reproducibility.